Intrapersonal communication: Research and criticism

-Another difficulty concerns a more theoretical issue pertaining to the concept of intrapersonal communication.
-Intrapersonal communication is commonly accepted and discussed as a distinct type of communication.
-However, some theorists have criticized the claim that it is actually a form of communication rather than just a related phenomenon.
-A prominent defender of this position is Cunningham, who argues that many inner experiences discussed under this label may at times form part of communicative processes but are not themselves instances of communication.
-This pertains to various forms of cognitive, perceptual, and motivational episodes commonly categorized as intrapersonal communication.
+Some criticisms focus on the concept of intrapersonal communication itself.
+Intrapersonal communication is commonly accepted and used as a distinct type of communication.
+However, some theorists reject the claim that it is actually a form of communication.
+Instead, they see it as a different phenomenon that is merely related to communication.
+A prominent defender of this position is Cunningham.
+He argues that many inner experiences discussed under this label form part of communicative processes.
+But he denies that they themselves are instances of communication.
+This pertains to forms of cognitive, perceptual, and motivational episodes commonly categorized as intrapersonal communication.
 He sees such categorizations as an "uncritical extension of communication terminology and metaphors to the facts of our inner life space."
 This is closely connected to the problem that the expression "intrapersonal communication" is often used in a very wide and ambiguous sense.
-However, various theorists have objected to Cunningham's critique, for example, by arguing that communication studies in general is a multiparadigmatic discipline that has not yet established definitions of its terms that are both precise and generally accepted.
-For them, the lack of precision does not mean that the concept is useless.
+However, some theorists have objected to Cunningham's critique.
+One argument is that communication studies in general is a multiparadigmatic discipline.
+This implies that it has not yet established definitions of its terms that are both precise and generally accepted.
+According to this view, the lack of precision does not mean that the concept is useless.

 A further problem in defining intrapersonal communication is that there are countless processes within the human body responsible for exchanging messages.
 So when understood in this very wide sense, even processes like breathing could be understood as intrapersonal communication.
 For this reason, the term is usually understood in a more restricted sense.
 Frank J. Macke approaches this problem by arguing that intrapersonal communication has to do with meaning and that some form of communicative experience is involved.
 On this view, the mechanical exchange of messages alone is not sufficient for communication.